ouspg/PrivacyAndSocialEngineering/Week3_Topic/README.md

 You can run the C program to validate your findings in your terminal by navigating to the same folder where the file resides and using the command **./secretKey**

 After completing the task, you have five items to return.
 Return a valid **password** and **one valid activation key** along with the **instructions** on how to create rest of the activation keys, since there are multiple valid ones.
 Also return the **plaintext version of the super secret password** and **the name of the hash function** it was encrypted with.

+---

+## **Task 3:** Blockhain

+We will take a brief look at online tools available for inspecting the bitcoin blockchain

+Just as a quick recap: **Blockchain** is a ledger containing information of all transactions made with the cryptocurrency.
+Incoming transactions are added as **blocks** into the blockchain when a valid **hash** is found for a certain block.
+These hashes are brute forces aka **mined** mainly using the prosessing power of Graphics Processing Units (GPU).

+Early Bitcoin developer Laszlo Hanyecz was alledgedly one of the first to invent GPU mining.
+However, what he is remembered for is the first documented purchase of goods using bitcoin, where he traded **10,000** bitcoin for **2 Pizzas**.

+You can find conflicting information from the internet about the pizza parlor where the pizzas were bought from.
+Aside from that, by inspecting the blockchain we can find exact information about the transaction.

+Use the [Blockchain explorer](https://www.blockchain.com/explorer) to inspect the block **57043** and provide the following information.

+Transaction
+- Date and Time of the transaction
+- Hash of the transaction
+- Address of sender
+- Address of receiver
+- Transaction fee amount in bitcoin

+Receiver Address
+- Who was the owner of this address?
+Use [OXT.me](https://oxt.me/) and Google to figure out the real name of the user
+- Date and Time when he 'spent' the 10,000 bitcoins they received from the trade
+- Transaction hash of the above mentioned transaction
+- Addresses that received the 10,000 bitcoins and the corresponding sums to each address

+Block
+- Hash of the block
+- Amount of transactions in the block
+- Block reward amount

+Miner
+- Address of the miner for the block 57043
+- Has this address spent the block reward they received?

+**FYI**: **Maltego** is a great tool for blockchain tracing.
+It let's you to create a tree like structure out of inbound and outbound transactions from different addresses.
+It also requires registration.